Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 Please note that SMBIOS data values (ie serials, hardware uuids...) have been redacted.
 If you wish to use this EFI, please generate your own info and adjust the config.plist accordingly.

+If you do not have an MSI GS66, you may still find the undervolting and sleep dGPU fixes helpful as they are almost universally applicable.

 #

 # Current Functionality